Goose0x/Coursera_Capstone/REPORT.md

 <b>2.1 Data Sources </b><p>

 Data for comparison was collected from a variety of sources.
 At some locations it was able to be utilized as is.
 For others, it would require further analysis and cleansing. <p>
-The zipcodes geodata for [California GeoData](<https://www.geonames.org/postalcode-search.html?q=california&country=US>) and for [Florida GeoData](<https://www.geonames.org/postalcode-search.html?q=florida&country=US>). <p>
+The zipcodes geodata for [California](<https://www.geonames.org/postalcode-search.html?q=california&country=US>) and for [Florida](<https://www.geonames.org/postalcode-search.html?q=florida&country=US>). <p>
 Cost of living data was collected here [Cost of Living Comparison](<https://www.bestplaces.net/cost-of-living/santa-clara-ca/miami-fl/250000>). <p>
-Income Taxes and Other Taxes for [California Income Tax](<https://smartasset.com/taxes/california-tax-calculator>)and for [Florida Income Tax](<https://smartasset.com/taxes/florida-tax-calculator>). <p>
+Income Taxes and Other Taxes for [California](<https://smartasset.com/taxes/california-tax-calculator>) and for [Florida](<https://smartasset.com/taxes/florida-tax-calculator>). <p>
 Occupational and Labor Statistics were downloaded from here [California Labor](<https://www.bls.gov/oes/current/oes_ca.htm#15-0000>) and for [Florida Labor](<https://www.bls.gov/oes/current/oes_fl.htm#15-0000>). <p>
 Business Incentives for comparing the states were from here [California Business](<http://apps.csg.org/BusinessIncentives/StateProfile.aspx?id=5>) and for [Florida Business](<http://apps.csg.org/BusinessIncentives/StateProfile.aspx?id=9>). <p>
-Crime statistics for each state were collected from here [Santa Clara County, CA](<https://www.santaclaraca.gov/our-city/departments-g-z/police-department/crime>) and from [Miami-Dade County, FL](<https://www.miamidade.gov/global/police/crime-statistics.page>). <p>
+Crime statistics for each state were collected from here [Santa Clara County, CA](<https://www.santaclaraca.gov/our-city/departments-g-z/police-department/crime>) and from [Miami-Dade County, FL](<https://www.miamidade.gov/global/police/crime-statistics.page>).
+As well as data charts sourced from [NeighborhoodScout](https://www.neighborhoodscout.com).<p>

  <b>2.2 Data Cleaning </b><p>

  <b>2.2.1 Geolocation Data</b><p>
  The geolocation data was webscraped using beautiful soup and was exported as a txt file.
 The file was then compiled and cleaned  utilizing IBM Watson Studios.
 Compiled into this [CSV](<https://github.com/Goose0x/Coursera_Capstone/blob/master/CSV/zip_codes_cal_fl.csv>).<p>
 Initial issues with the data collection posed problems, as locating sufficient data, cleaning it, and getting the values to correctly display posed a problem when utilizing GeoLocator with Python.
 Once the data had been collected, and properly formatted into a text file.<p>
  The tools provided within IBM Watson Studios made the task of cleaning, organizing, removing, and sorting easy.
  Once the data was imported, a flow was created to <i> Filter </i> only "Santa Clara" + "Miami-Dade". <p>
  The data then was verified and "Na" values were present in the data set under "Latitude" and "Longitude".
 This was cleaned with a <i> Remove </i> operation.
  The data was verified again for any "Na" values using .isnull. <p>
  The dataset was then imported into the Jupyter notebook as part of the Data section, which lists the zipcodes and geo data for Santa Clara County, CA and Miami-Dade County, FL.
-The dataset was further broken into two dataframes, Santa Clara and Miami. <p>
+The dataset was further broken into two dataframes, Santa Clara and Miami.
 This dataset was used for FourSquare's API to review local data in the Miami, FL vicinity. <p>

   <b>2.2.2 Crime Statistics Data Data</b><p>
  Crime statistics were collected from the their respective sources and cleaned manually before being processed in IBM Watson Studios data refining process.
 The data for Santa Clara was manually edited in Excel to remove unneccessary data points, and refiltered to remove the timestamp as it was proving difficult to clean the data for presentation, and no utilitiy seemed to work while utilizing IBM Watson Studios data refining.
 Once the dataset was prepared, it was reimported into IBM Watson Studios for processing.
 There were 144,992 total entries.
 Data was filtered using "THEFT" and "ASSAULT".
 The Miami-Dade County data set was first processed in Excel, to remove unnecessary data, and move selected data "Dates" and "Miami-Dade County" to a new excel document, consisting of years 2015-2019.
 Next, it was imported into IBM Watson Studios for processing.
 The data sets are located [here](<https://github.com/Goose0x/Coursera_Capstone/tree/master/CSV>).<p>